kite-sdk/kite/kite-data/src/site/markdown/guide.md

 a database of tables.
 Developers may organize datasets into different dataset repositories for reasons related to logical grouping, security and access control, backup policies, and so forth.
-A dataset repository is represented by instances of the `com.cloudera.cdk.data.DatasetRepository` interface in the Data module.
+A dataset repository is represented by instances of the `org.kitesdk.data.DatasetRepository` interface in the Data module.
 An instance of a `DatasetRepository` acts as a factory for datasets, supplying methods for creating, loading, and deleting datasets.
 Each dataset belongs to exactly one dataset repository.
 There's no built-in support for